 The People’s Commissioning Fund is a radical partnership between artists and audiences to commission works from adventurous composers.
 PCF is simple; we bundle together hundreds of individual contributions of all sizes and select three or more new composers to write pieces for the phenomenal Bang on a Can All-Stars.
-All members of the Fund are then invited to join us in the intimate setting of an open rehearsal as well as at the premiere of these works in concert, an annual event recorded live for WNYC-FM’s pioneering show New Sounds.
+All members of the Fund are then invited to join us for a pre-performance reception with the artists.
+The annual PCF concert is recorded live for WNYC-FM’s pioneering show New Sounds.

 Since the Fund began in 1997, fans of new music have joined together to commission dozens of new pieces of music, making PCF one of the most anticipated and reliable launching pads for emerging composers in NYC and beyond.
 PCF commissions have been offered to more than three dozen innovative composers whose works generated press and recognition from presenters and audiences worldwide.
 The pieces often become part the Bang on a Can All-Stars' permanent repertoire, and these works go on to make debuts across the U.S. and throughout Europe and Asia.